Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

 If kids are upset because they have been targets of offensive language, or if they are upset because they have used offensive language themselves and ended up feeling uncomfortable later, they are safer if they can get help from their adults.
 If they don’t know how to talk about this kind of problem and so don’t get help, they can end up feeling scared, ashamed, and alone.
 This inability to discuss what happened can create emotional distance between kids and the very adults who truly want to help them.

 At Kidpower, we believe that most adults who say ‘we don’t say those words here’ don’t mean to communicate that kids are not allowed to talk openly and honestly with their adults about their experiences in order to get help when they feel troubled.
 Unfortunately, sometimes adults with the best of intentions and a deep commitment to safety can accidentally create this misunderstanding – and the misunderstanding creates a safety gap for kids.

-This misunderstanding can take root when adults make rules about offensive words but do not teach the difference between using offensive language and talking about offensive language with trusted adults to get help when they feel troubled or confused and to practice ways to be safe.
+This misunderstanding can take root when adults make rules about offensive words but do not teach the difference between using offensive language and talking about offensive language with adults kids trust to get help when they feel troubled or confused and to practice ways to be safe.